-“Twenty-three!” said the beauty, “I could spare some for you, because, five times mother of a family, I have raised thirty-two children.”
+“Twenty-three!” said the beauty, “I could spare you some, because, five times mother of a family, I have raised thirty-two children.”

-At this unheard of number, the Philosopher ceased to murmel; he felt a shudder, which made him jump on the spot.
+At this unheard of number, the Philosopher ceased to murmel; he felt a shudder, which made him jump.

 “Yes,” she replied, “and this is your proof that your Philosophy leads to nothing.
 To believe is to live, and to live is to have lots of children.”

-At these words, the Philosopher, who was allowing himself once again to be caressed, eyes closed, received a violent blow on the nose.
-He got up with a bound.
+At these words, the Philosopher, who was letting himself once again be caressed, eyes closed, received a sharp tap on the nose.
+He leapt up.